philipn/django-rest-framework-filters/README.rst

         department = filters.RelatedFilter(filterset=DepartmentFilter, queryset=departments)
         ...

-Recursive relationships
+Recursive & Circular relationships
-"""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""

 Recursive relations are also supported.
-It may be necessary to specify the full module path.
+Provide the module path as a string in place of the filterset class.

 .. code-block:: python